Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

 #### Tactile language access

-Touch also matters, but careful distinctions are necessary.
+Touch also matters, but important distinctions apply.

 - **tactile signing** is a language-access pathway used by many DeafBlind people
 - **Braille** is typically a tactile writing system rather than a separate language